Mema5/katacoda-scenarios/radamsa/step4_network.md

 }
 </pre>

-The program can be compiled with `javac Server.java`{{execute}} and run in background with `java Server`{{execute}}.
-It is now listening port 8080 on localhost.
+The program can be compiled with `javac Server.java`{{execute}}.
+To run the program use the `java Server`{{execute}} command.
+The server is now listening on port 8080 on localhost.

 ## Try the server
 To try the server we can use the command `curl localhost:8080`{{execute T2}} this will open a new terminal and should result in a response from the server.

 ## Fuzz the server
 With the `-o` option, you can decide where Radamsa should output to.
 This means that Radamsa can be used to fuzz a server by acting as a client.

-With the server running on port 8080 on localhost we can run the command `radamsa -o 127.0.0.1:8080 -n inf http`{{execute T2}} to fuzz the server.
-With the `-o` option we tell radamsa where to output, with `-n` we tell radamsa how many times it should run (`inf` means infinite), and `http` is the name of the file that we are using to generate the radamsa output.
-In this case the `http` file contains the following
+With the server running on port 8080 on localhost we can run the command `radamsa -o 127.0.0.1:8080 -n 1 http` {{execute T2}} With the `-o` option we tell radamsa where to output, with `-n` we tell radamsa how many times it should run.
+The `http` file is a premade file used to generate the fuzzing from radamsa, it contains the following

 ```GET / HTTP/1.1
 Host: localhost:8080